Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 ## Implications for Businesses

-This centralisation in the cloud and in the AI space comes at a cost for businesses and users.
+This centralization in the cloud and in the AI space comes at a cost for businesses and users.
 The major ones being:

 * **Vendor Lock-In and High Costs:** The dominance of a few providers exacerbates vendor lock-in issues.
 Migrating away from these providers is complex and costly due to proprietary technologies and contracts, trapping businesses in long-term commitments.
 With limited competition, there's less pressure on these providers to offer competitive pricing, making services expensive for businesses, especially startups and SMEs.